Mimoosa/group1-cm3/self-assessment-fe.md

 - Dynamic Handling: Use of the map method to render input fields dynamically based on the current state of the array.
 - User Interaction: Allows users to dynamically add new fields and update existing ones, enhancing the form's flexibility and usability.

+### Self-Grading:
+- Functionality: 10/10 - The form dynamically handles arrays and allows for adding and updating fields as intended.
+- Code Quality: 9/10 - The code is clean and readable, with meaningful variable names and modular functions.
+- User Experience: 10/10 - The form is user-friendly and intuitive.

 ## Example 2: Handling Date Format Issues in React

 Initially, our implementation for setting dates in our form looked something like this: